dmje/acta/wp-content/plugins/media-library-helper/readme.txt

 == Frequently Asked Questions ==

-= Will this plugin update existing images ALT tags, captions or descriptions in the media library? =
+= Will this plugin update existing images title, ALT tags, captions or descriptions in the media library? =

 This plugin will not automatically update existing images' metadata in the media library.
-Once you install this plugin, then you have to update the image ALT Tag (ALT Text), Caption, and Description manually using this plugin.
+Once you install this plugin, then you have to update the image title, ALT Tag (ALT Text), Caption, and Description manually using this plugin.

 = I can't see image ALT, Caption or Description columns inside Media Library =